 First, mobile app A/B testing requires a one-time SDK installation.
-The SDK is generally available in all the common backend languages and for platforms including iOS and Android.
+The SDK is available for all platforms including iOS, Android, and all backend languages.
 Once installed, SDK can be integrated into your mobile app server application by simply requiring it.
-This is, again, a one-time task.

-- Step 2: The SDK acts as an interface between the mobile app server and the testing tool’s server, which contains all the campaign-related information such as the number of variations, the number of goals, overall traffic distribution, and variation level traffic allocation, etc.
+2. The SDK acts as an interface between the mobile app and the VWO servers, which contains all the campaign-related information such as the number of variations, the number of goals, overall traffic distribution, variation level traffic allocation, etc.

-- Step 3: The testing tool’s server is responsible for the calculations behind determining which variation is to be shown to which user, and these settings are finally sent to the mobile app server.
+3. VWO servers are responsible for the calculations determining which variation is to be shown to which user and these settings are finally sent to the SDK running on the mobile app.

 How to successfully conduct mobile app A/B testing

 Depending on the type of your app, your core metrics could range from daily/monthly active users, customer lifetime value, and cost per acquisition to conversion, churn, and retention rate.
 Start by revisiting your app’s core metrics and then use analytics to determine where you currently stand on those.
 Next, revisit the corresponding KPIs that you use to measure those metrics.
 Now you know what is performing well and what isn’t for your mobile app.
 Being aware of your app’s current performance will help you draft a definitive mobile app A/B testing and optimization roadmap.

 Identify key areas of improvement and set clear goals